 - 1. Why is South Africa still exporting principally the same agricultural products as almost a century ago? - Is South Africa still emerging from the isolation years? - Is the larger domestic population constraining South Africa? - Is it a function of external factors such as the structure of world trade in agricultural products? - 2.
-Did New Zealand re-gear itself, or was it just lucky? - What have been the changes in each case? - What was the relative influence of the Uruguay Round in both cases? - What will more comprehensive global liberalisation mean for both parties? - Has New Zealand's more advanced regional Free Trade Agreement policy been a factor? - Has the reform of the marketing institutions been a factor? - 3.
-Given the global shift in agricultural exports to the East, what are the opportunities for diversifying South Africa's export portfolio? - What is South Africa going to export to China? - What is South Africa going to export to India? - 4.
-What opportunities exist for ensuring that new entrants into agriculture (via land reform, AgriBEE) are able to take advantage of these new opportunities?
+Did New Zealand re-gear itself, or was it just lucky? - What have been the changes in each case? - What was the relative influence of the Uruguay Round in both cases? - What will more comprehensive global liberalisation mean for both parties? - Has New Zealand's more advanced regional Free Trade Agreement policy been a factor? - Has the reform of the marketing institutions been a factor?

 To this end, this report is divided into two parts.
 In Part I the marketing reforms in South Africa and New Zealand respectively are reviewed.
-Section 2 provides the background to the deregulation of agriculture in South Africa, and looks at the consequences of deregulation; section 3 repeats this exercise for New Zealand agriculture.
+Part I Section 2 provides the background to the deregulation of agriculture in South Africa, and looks at the consequences of deregulation; section 3 repeats this exercise for New Zealand agriculture.
 More detail is provided on the latter experience, as it is less well known to local readers.
 Section 4 provides a précis of the lessons that can be learned from this experience in terms of the timing, sequencing, breadth and depth of the reforms in the two countries.
 In Part II the experience after the adoption of the Agreement on Agriculture is examined.
 This is initiated in section 5 by an assessment of the impact of the Agreement on the trade patterns of the two countries.
-In section 6 the opportunities for diversifying South Africa's agricultural trade portfolio are examined with respect to trade with China and India respectively.
-Section 7 concludes.

-PART I: DEREGULATING MARKETS

-2. Deregulation of South African agriculture1

-2.1 Background2
+Part III contains the conclusion.

-Four events between 1973 and 1976 created a security crisis in South Africa.
+PART I: DEREGULATING MARKETS 2.
+Deregulation of South African agriculture1 2.1 Background2 Four events between 1973 and 1976 created a security crisis in South Africa.
 These were the 'unlawful' strikes by black trade unions in the Durban region in 1973; the OPEC oil crisis of 1973; the coup d' etat in Lisbon in April 1974 that resulted in the abortive invasion of Angola by South Africa in 1975; and the Soweto unrest of June 1976.
 Desperate attempts by the ruling elite to prolong the existing order lasted for less than 20 years after these events, and were doomed to failure.
 By 1976 the economy had moved into a recession that lasted until 1994.
 After the crisis events of the early 1970s the era of the Total Strategy was ushered in by the PW Botha regime, ostensibly to protect the continued existence of all South Africans against what was elsewhere called the evil empire.
 One concrete result in South Africa was a doubling of the Defence Budget from 2.4% of GDP in 1971/2 to 4.8% in 1977/78.
+2